itsmohmans/psut-tools/studyplan-enhancer/README.md

 ## Current Features

 - Different colors for passed, registered, and remaining courses
-- Checkboxes to select courses, highlighted with a different color
+- Checkboxes to select courses, highlighted with a different color (useful while registering for a new semester)
 - A floating box that keeps track of credits hours registered, passed, and user selected courses

 ## How to use